 I think they taste better, but more importantly, I feel a little better about eating them, and feeding them to my family.

 If you have any other tips for eating and shopping more ethically, I'd love to hear them!

 Anyway, those eggs were splendid in these baked eggs in purgatory.
 This dish might be better known to you as "shakshuka", or just baked eggs in tomato sauce.
 It's often served for breakfast or brunch, but makes a terrifically simple weeknight meal too.

 I served it with garlic bread, which was perfect for soaking up the homemade marinara (feel free to use store bought!).

 I will admit to keeping the spiciness of the marinara in the kid-friendly zone, but feel free to adjust the crushed red pepper to your liking.

-I like to make the marinara ahead of time (you’ll be doing this if you follow the meal plan!).
+I like to make the marinara ahead of time.
 After that, dinner is just a question of cracking a couple of eggs in the sauce and baking until the whites are set, but the yolks still runny.